alpesis-web/atr/modeling/20140407-Data_Transformations.md

 So your data will look more normally distributed.

 ### 2. Square root transformation

+If input has negative values we cannot use the square root transformation unless a constant is added making all of them non negatives.

 ### 3. Arcsine transformation
 ### 4. Reciprocal transformation
 ### 5. Squared transformation